brunocastroibarburu94/demo-aspnet/FoodOrdering/FoodOrdering.md

 1. ?
 Do you want to enable Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering)?
 Yes

 This should have created a directory"`FoodOrderingClient`" right next to the directory `FoodOrdering`

+### Step 7: Align our Angular Client with the server - Creation of Data Model
+> Because our project will need to receive food items that align with what we have on the server, we’ll first need to create our data model.

+The data model is created in the file `FoodOrderingClient/model/data.ts`